func-i/Funci_from_OS/_posts/2016-06-06-onboarding-technical-advancement-law-firm.md

 - Continuous Evolution

-Your firm can avoid falling into the status quo rut by adopting a similar process to the onboarding of new technologies in your firm.
+Your firm can avoid falling into the status quo rut by adopting a similar process to the onboarding of new technologies in your firm; this could mean onboarding [products or custom software development](http://www.functionalimperative.com/2016/04/12/happy-dev-shop.html).
 Quite simply, here’s a basic blueprint with some suggested specifics to help you succeed in jumping on the progressive #LegalTech train:

 ### **Targeted Assessment**